Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Related Work

 \subsection{Supervised Text Detection}

 Scene text detection has achieved remarkable progress in the deep learning era.
-Previous methods~\cite{liao2017textboxes,zhang2016multi} focused on horizontal text detection.
+Previous methods~\cite{liao2017textboxes,zhang2016multi} focused on horizontal or multi-oriented text detection.
 CTPN~\cite{tian2016detecting} adopted Faster RCNN~\cite{ren2015faster} and modified RPN to detect texts.
-Then many famous methods~\cite{rrpn,RRD} aim at solving multi-oriented text detection.
-EAST~\cite{zhou2017east} used FCN~\cite{FCN} to predict text score map, distance map and angle map in an anchor-free manner.
-Recent works focus on curved text detection~\cite{baek2019character,xu2019textfield}.
-TextSnake~\cite{textsnake} modeled curved text instance as a series of orderd disks and a text center line.
-SPCNet~\cite{spcnet} and Mask Text Spotter~\cite{masktextspotter} are based on Mask RCNN, which translate curved text detection as a instance segmentation problem.
-PSENet~\cite{psenet} and PAN~\cite{wang2019efficient} treat text instance as kernels with different scales, and reconstrust the whole text instance in the post-processing.
+EAST~\cite{zhou2017east} used FCN~\cite{FCN} to predict the text score map, distance map and angle map.
+Recent works focused on curved text detection~\cite{baek2019character,xu2019textfield,masktextspotter}.
+TextSnake~\cite{textsnake} modeled curved text instance as a series of ordered disks and a text center line.
+PSENet~\cite{psenet} and PAN~\cite{wang2019efficient} treat text instances as kernels with different scales and reconstruct the whole text instance in the post-processing.
+There are a few previous works~\cite{Wetext} concerning weakly supervised text detection.
+WordSup\cite{WordSup} trains a character detector by exploiting word annotations in rich large-scale real scene text datasets.